Category Archives: appetizer

 Did You Know?

-Cooking with onions is like wearing underwear.
-You can’t get dressed with out them.
-And why not?
-They’re low in calories, zero fat or cholesterol, and when it comes to cutting Vidalias – you can almost get away without crying! *Tip: using a really sharp knife will help reduce tears when cutting onions.
+Onions are low in calories, zero fat or cholesterol, and when it comes to cutting Vidalias – you can almost get away without crying! *Tip: using a really sharp knife will help reduce tears when cutting onions.
 Also, once an onion becomes even slightly over-ripe… prepare to cry.
 Read more here for health aspects.

 Trois Fromages L’oignon Doux Tartlettes on FoodistaTrois Fromages L’oignon Doux Tartlettes